dongmingh/v1performance/README.md

 + By run time duration: Each thread executes the same transaction concurrently for the specified time duration specified by runDur in the user input file, note that nRequest must be 0.

+##Use Cases

+PTE can be used for various test scenarios.
+This all depend on the settings of run cases file, user input files, SCFiles.
+For example,

++ For density test, set each SCFile to a unique network, then the test is executed on multiple networks with unique workload specified in the user input file concurrently.

++ For stress test on a network,  set all SCFiles to same network, then the test is executed on one network but with the workload specified in each user input file concurrently.

 ##Output